NervanaSystems/ngraph/doc/sphinx/source/introduction.rst

 However, kernel libraries have three main problems:

 #.
 Kernel libraries do not support graph-level optimizations.
 #.
 Framework integration of kernel libraries does not scale.
 #.
 The number of required kernels keeps growing.

-nGraph Compiler addresses the first two problems, and nGraph Compiler combined with PlaidML addresses the third problem. nGraph applies graph-level optimizations by taking the computational graph from a deep learning framework such as TensorFlow\* and reconstructing it with nGraph's
+nGraph Compiler addresses the first two problems, and nGraph Compiler combined with PlaidML addresses the third problem. nGraph applies graph-level optimizations by taking the computational graph from a deep learning framework such as TensorFlow and reconstructing it with nGraph's
-:abbr: `IR (Intermediate Representation)`. nGraph IR centralizes computational graphs from various frameworks and provides a unified way to connect backends for targeted hardware.
+:abbr:`IR (Intermediate Representation)`. nGraph's IR centralizes computational graphs from various frameworks and provides a unified way to connect backends to targeted hardware.
 To address the third problem, nGraph is integrated with PlaidML, a tensor compiler, which generates code in LLVM, OpenCL, OpenGL, and Metal.
 Low-level optimizations are automatically applied to the generated code, resulting in a more efficient execution that does not require manual